 The infection starts as a painless sore, usually on the genitals, rectum or mouth.
 Syphilis is spread from person to person through contact with these lesions through the skin or mucous membranes.

 After the first infection, sigmoid bacteria can remain dormant in your body for decades until they become active again.
 Early syphilis can be treated, sometimes with a single injection of penicillin.
-Without treatment, syphilis can cause severe damage to the heart, brain or other organs and can be fatal.
-Syphilis can affect both the mother and the unborn baby.
+Without treatment, syphilis can cause severe damage to the heart, brain or other organs and can be fatal. can syphilis cause erectile dysfunction can affect both the mother and the unborn baby.

 Syphilis is a sexually transferred infection (STD) caused by a bacterial pelvic infection of Tryponma.
 During pregnancy, the fetus can be passed from mother to mother.
 Easy blood tests can be done for this bacterial infection.

-If left untreated, syphilis can last for years and can cause serious and life-threatening complications, such as dementia, aortic aneurysm, and childbirth in pregnant women.
+If left untreated, can syphilis cause erectile dysfunction can last for years and can cause serious and life-threatening complications, such as dementia, aortic aneurysm, and childbirth in pregnant women.
 Adopting a good sex routine, getting regular treatment and paying attention to prenatal time and care can reduce the risk of serious complications from syphilis.